North–South express railway: Sino-Japanese competition for infrastructure projects

-Many studies have suggested that there is a pressing need to develop infrastructure across Asia, especially across Southeast Asia.
-However, Southeast Asian countries do not have the budget enough for infrastructure development.
 According to a report by the Asia Development Bank (ADB), Southeast Asia needs US$1.7 trillion annually from 2016 to 2030 on infrastructure to maintain its growth momentum.
-Therefore, these countries are looking for supports from Asian big powers.
-In this context, Japan and China have increasingly emerged as regional technical and economic competitors, as evidenced by their rivalry for infrastructure projects through funding entities and large-scale technological systems (especially mass rapid transit and high-speed railway) in Southeast Asia.
+In this context, Japan and China have increasingly emerged as regional technical and economic competitors, as evidenced by their rivalry for infrastructure projects through funding entities and large-scale technological systems across Southeast Asia as seen in Sino-Japanese competition for developing high-speed rail in Thailand and the recent completion of the Jakarta-Bandung High-speed Railway, Indonesia's first ever high speed railway, built using Chinese technical assistance.